Refloow/Steam-Card-Bot-PRO/README.md

 - Commands are not case sensitive
 - Clean and understandable console log (Live feed of all actions that bot take)
-- !buyref amount_of_ref (Buying sets with refined metal from TF2)
+- !buyref amount_of_ref (Buying sets with refined metal from TF2) (Can be disabled in config)
-- All features can be enabled or disabled inside of config file.
-(Comming in next update).
+- All features have endless customization inside of the config file

 #### Main features: